JoJo Billingsley: Performances

-In 2007, JoJo appeared at Jam-A-Que (a southern rock get-together) with members of the Play It Again Jam in Pleasant view Tennessee.
+In 2007, Billingsley appeared at Jam-A-Que (a Southern rock get-together held by Bruce Wall) with members of Southern Boys Band, Bruce Wall, and Scott Braswell Pleasant Shade, Tennessee.
 Her friend Jane Van Zant was also there.

 Billingsley also made many television and radio appearances, appeared in several movies and DVDs, and traveled extensively.
 Her final CD was titled I Will Obey.

 Personal life

-Billingsley lived with her husband, Tim, and her daughter, Destiny, in Cullman, Alabama where they attended Spirit Life Church.
+Billingsley lived with her husband, Tim, and her daughter, Destiny, in Cullman, Alabama, where they attended Spirit Life Church.
 Her son, Justin, is in the US Navy.

-Billingsley died in Cullman on June 24, 2010 from cancer at the age of 58.
+Billingsley died in Cullman on June 24, 2010, from cancer at the age of 58.